GNOME/pygobject/docs/devguide/gbytes_marshaller_tutorial.rst

   NULL, returning TRUE from the marshaling callback.
 * arg_cache->transfer - Determines how memory should be managed for the argument.
-* cleanup_data - This is an output argument that can be set to custom data which passed back to us in the cleanup callback as "data", used for freeing relevant memory after the callee returns.
-In our case this will either be NULL or a GBytes pointer, in which case we should call g_bytes_unref() on the data.
+* cleanup_data - This is an output argument that can be set to custom data which passed back to us. used for freeing relevant memory after the callee returns.
+  Alongside the data we also provide two GDestroyNotify functions: one for the success case (everything is handled) and one for the failure case (didn't work, clean all up).
+  In our case we should set the data to the GBytes pointer, the destroy function to NULL depending on transfer semantics.
+  The destroy_failure function should always point to ``g_bytes_unref()``.

-PyGIMarshalFromPyCleanupFunc is called after the callee finishes and to cleanup any temporary data we created while the callee was running.
+The cleanup functions are called after the callee finishes and to cleanup any temporary data we created while the callee was running.

 Transfer Semantics